geo200cn/geo200cn.github.io/hw_guidelines.md

 3. Create an R Markdown assignment file.
 Save it in the appropriate assignment folder on your hard drive.
 4. Download any data needed for the assignment into the same folder.
 For most assignments, I will upload the assignment data on GitHub, which you can directly link to in R, so you won't have to download data.
 Some files will be located on Canvas.
 5. In the R Markdown document, answer the first assignment question.
+* Some questions will be non R related.
+Answer those questions within the R Markdown as text.
 * Most of the questions will ask you to run code.
+Some of these questions will be outside of the lab guide.
+  + Other questions will be embedded in the lab guide.
+In these cases, you will need to run the lab guide code in your Assignment R Markdown.
+To be clear, some assignments, the questions will be located in the lab guide, so you will need to run the lab guide code in your Assignment R Markdown.
-Show that code in R Markdown chunks.
+* Show your code in R Markdown chunks.
 Bottom line: Any code you used to get a result should be in your assignment.
 Otherwise, you will get points off, and for some questions, get *all* points off.
   + Break up your code into different chunks where it makes sense.
 For some questions, you might include all code for a question in one single chunk.
 For other questions, you might break up the code into several chunks.
   + Make sure your code works.
 Run code one chunk at a time to make sure it is working.
 Note that there are multiple ways to get to an answer in R. **We will not grade on how efficient your code is unless stated so in the question**.
+  + Make sure to comment your code.
 * Most of the questions will ask you to explain your results.
 Write your explanations outside of the R code chunks.
 Please - *please* - take these interpretation questions seriously.
 This is a not a programming or Data Science course - you may have taken 40 hours to produce super elegant code to answer a question, but your results won't be worth much to anyone if you can't properly interpret them.
-* If you have non-R related questions in the assignment, answer them as text in your R Markdown.
 6. After you've completed the first question, knit to an html, pdf or docx file.
 Make sure it knits properly.
 If it does not, examine the error, and fix the problem.
 7. If you're satisfied with your code and its results for the first question, and the document properly knitted, move on to the next question.
 Repeat steps 5 and 6.
 8. Once you've completed all questions and successfully knitted, submit the `.Rmd` and the knitted files on Canvas **before** the designated due time.
-9. Smile, pat yourself on the back, and have some ice cream (I like these [folks](https://biritemarket.com/creamery/)).

 <div style="margin-bottom:25px;">
 </div>